 Both the Camino Real, the royal road to Mexico City and Route 66, America’s mother road passed through the Barelas neighborhood.
 Barelas was the seat of a flourishing railroad enterprise which facilitated a burgeoning economy.
 The neighborhood began a precipitous decline in the 1950s when odoriferous emanations from an area sewage treatment plant drove people away.
 Then in the 1960s, shopping mall developments proved too formidable competition for long-established mom and pop businesses, the economic heart of the community.

-All plates arrive at your table steaming hot–not hot enough to scald your tongue, but at an optimum temperature to facilitate enjoyment.
+12 December 2019: All plates arrive at your table steaming hot–not hot enough to scald your tongue, but at an optimum temperature to facilitate enjoyment.
 Few things are worse than New Mexican food served lukewarm.
-The temperature, however, is the only thing that might be considered “hot” in some entrees.
-Neither the green or red chile are particularly piquant.
-They aren’t especially memorable either.
-It’s hard to discern anything either good or bad in the chile; it’s just there like the lettuce and tomato garnish no one requests.
+The temperature, however, is the only thing that might be considered “hot” in some entrees as neither the green or red chile are especially piquant.
+For years, that’s been my biggest beef with the Barelas Coffee House.
+Your heat tolerance, of course, may vary.
+Plates are served with a dinner salad’s worth of lettuce and tomato.

-My two most recent visits to the Barelas Coffee House were hopefully an anomaly.
-After all, the restaurant has been going strong for more than a quarter century with no surcease to its popularity in sight.
+The Barelas Coffee House has been going strong for more than a quarter century with no surcease to its popularity in sight.
 It is considered a landmark and local treasure just like the neighborhood that houses it.

 Barelas Coffee House

 # OF VISITS: 5